Faculty Listed by Instrument

 MARA GALLAGHER (Music Director, Violin, Viola, Music Librarian): Ms. Gallagher started her Suzuki violin studies at age five.
 She has played chamber music at the Blossom Music Festival and is the violinist of Trio Caprice.
 She performs with the New Philharmonic and the DuPage Opera Theatre while maintaining a private violin studio in Naperville.
 She is an accomplished educator, and has two children who are also wonderful musicians.
 Faculty: North Central College.
 Degree: University of Notre Dame.
 Mara Gallagher is also the Librarian, and Music Director for OPUS Community Chamber Music Program.

-DANA GREEN (Violin, Viola, Conductor) (on leave): Mr. Green Is the orchestra director at Vernon Hills High School and the conductor of Chicago Youth Debut Orchestra.
+DANA GREEN (Violin, Viola, Conductor): Mr. Green Is the orchestra director at Vernon Hills High School and the conductor of Chicago Youth Debut Orchestra.
 For 10 years, Mr. Green taught at Naperville North High School and was one of the directors at Western Suburban Youth Symphony Orchestra.
 Degrees: B.M. in Music Ed., DePaul University; M.M. with a specialization in Music Ed., NIU and is a Suzuki certified instructor.

 CARL JOHNSTON (Violin, Viola): Performs with Chicago Sinfonietta, Illinois Philharmonic Orchestra, and Chattanooga Symphony Orchestra.
 Teaches at The Music Connection in Orland Park and his home studio in Tinley Park.
 Soloed throughout Europe and Asia with the Chicago Chamber Orchestra and taught at DePaul University and Vandercook College.
 B.M. and M.M., Roosevelt University.